The 7″ Singles Box

-The 7" Singles Box Set is a box set by Paul McCartney released in December 2022 containing 80 seven-inch vinyl singles originally released between 1971 and 2022.
+The 7" Singles Box Set is a box set by Paul McCartney released in December 2022, containing 80 seven-inch vinyl singles originally released between 1971 and 2022.
+The release does not include all the singles McCartney published during that period, but rather a personally curated selection.
 The box set was packaged in a wooden crate manufactured in the United Kingdom and limited to only 3000 units worldwide.
 The box set sold out upon announcement by McCartney.
 It was also made available on various digital platforms.